lischetti-lorenzo/football-data-graphql-api/README.md

 If you prefer to run the project without Docker, follow these steps:

+Prerequisite: You must have postgres running on your local machine

 1. Clone the repository to your local machine and navigate to the project directory as described in the previous section.

 2. Install project dependencies: